spreaker/python-lambda-powertools/README.md

 ## Releasing

-To install the package locally, for inter-project usage, run:
+To install the package locally, for inter-project usage, set the proper version in the file path and run:

 ```bash
 python setup.py bdist_wheel